 How to Get Delicious Air Bubbles in this Easy Ciabatta Bread?

 The "Stretch and Fold" Method

 This is an ESSENTIAL part of this fast ciabatta recipe.
-The stretch and fold method takes about 2 minute for each fold and you repeat it 4 times throughout the 2 hour rise.
-You simple MUST do this step for the result of an airy, light, bubbly interior.
-The extra few minutes makes the world of a difference!
+The stretch and fold method takes about 2 minutes for each fold, and you repeat it 4 times throughout the 2-hour rise.

 Italian Ciabatta Bread Story